 In the New York Times best seller, “Game of Shadows” the authors open the readers up to the corrupt market of performance enhancing drugs and the numerous well known athletes who have taken part in this shadowy game.
 The authors also provide a different kind of perspective that I originally had not thought of, that of someone close to a steroid user, Barry Bonds’ girlfriend.
 In interviews with Bonds’ former girlfriend Kimberly Bell, she discusses the psychological change within Bonds.
 She mentioned how easily enraged Bonds would become angry at the simplest things and how he would use Bell as an outlet for his rage.
 She essentially explains that these drugs warped Bonds and distorted his reality, changing the man who she had come to love into an angry, selfish, shell of a man out for only fame and fortune.
 This book is very powerful and not only gave me insight into the world of PED distribution but more importantly how an athlete’s choice to use these drugs negatively affected those closest to them.
 As a former athlete I know sports can wear on the mind.
 Knowing that this wear and tear not only affects you but your family also makes me wonder if taking the drugs would be worth the strain placed on personal relationships.
 This book certainly goes against my initial view on PED use in sport and I am slowly starting to change my view.
 After both of those articles I found myself asking what the point of view regarding PED’s from a players’ standpoint who has taken the substances themselves.

 I eventually found an article that gave me the insight I was looking for called “Why Steroids are Bad for Major League Baseball” by Jason Oconnor.
 In the article Oconnor opens by mentioning how the late Ken Caminiti used steroids and the negative affects it had on his body and how it eventually led to his death.
 Caminiti admits that the use of steroids led to his health problems and his eventual death; he proclaims that he would do it all over again.
 Baseball was Ken Caminiti’s life, his livelihood, and his passion.
 Any professional athlete would do whatever it took to succeed at their sport when all three of those factors were in play.
 If an athlete would do whatever it took to succeed even if that meant endangering their own life, wouldn’t you think that the organizations that employee these athletes would want to protect them?
+Personally, I wouldn’t’ be willing to sacrifice myself just so I could succeed within a sport because ultimately in anywhere from ten to fifteen years your career is over and you will have to live with your decisions you made in that timeframe for the rest of your life.
+This is why executives need to protect their players, so they can provide perspective to an athletethat is all about the here and now.